What is Invega Sustenna?

 - When you receive your first dose of Invega Sustenna you will need to get a second dose 1 week later.
 After that you will only need to get a dose 1 time a month.

-What should I avoid while taking Invega Sustenna?
+What should I avoid while using Invega Sustenna?

 - Invega Sustenna may affect your ability to make decisions, think clearly, or react quickly.
 Do not drive, operate heavy machinery, or do other dangerous activities until you know how Invega Sustenna affects you.